slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - feel like a local celebrity: everybody knows who you are.
 - I'm not choosing ignorance.
 I'm choosing to not watch wrestling.
 - My life has been a series of questions and odd experiments.
+- Actively declutter. do not hold on to possessions you no longer need.
+- you can never be over dressed or over educated
+- you should be to busy to do coffee, while still keeping an uncluttered calendar. -- Naval Ravikant*
+- being able to sit in forest shortly after waking is the closest thing to heaven on earth.
+- aspire to move past room-mates, commutes, alarm clocks and calendars. -- Naval Ravikant*
+- technology is my slave, not my master.
+- to measure you quality of life simply do nothing and see how it feels. -- Naval Ravikant*
+- a busy calendar and a busy mind will destroy your ability to create anything great. -- Naval Ravikant*
+- develop strategic incompetence - people won't ask you to do things you hate to do, if you're bad at them. -- Naval Ravikant*
+- a vacation is a very expensive way to schedule the time to read a book in peace. -- Naval Ravikant*

+> *'Your time and space are limited.
+Remove, give away, throw out things in your life that dont spark joy any longer in order to make room for those that do.' -- Kevin Kelly*
+> *'Aim to die broke.
+Give to your beneficiaries before you die; it’s more fun and useful.
+Spend it all.
+Your last check should go to the funeral home and it should bounce.' -- Kevin Kelly*
 -->

 > *'I think I’m greedy, but I’m not greedy for money - I think that can be a burden - I’m greedy for an exciting life.' -- David Hockney*